PavelAkapian/DemoCode/README.md

 Additional:
 some code uploaded on RPubs http://rpubs.com/PavelAkapian/ http://rpubs.com/PavelAkapian/154834
+(lab about linear congruent random number generators and Marsaglia's)

 PS.
 Scikit Numeric notebook is from my coursework i'm working on right now.
 Datasets for this notebook were made using R and Selenium (web-scapper).
 But I don't want to show this code for legal purposes.